John-Abbott-College/4A8-Notes/12b_Milestone_3_4_UserStories.md

 * The Category class properties should be changed to now be read-only

-### Expense class variables should be readonly
+### Event class variables should be readonly

 As a user of the Calendar API,

-I am able to rely on proper coding practices, so that I do not accidently creating a bug by changing the expense ID.
+I am able to rely on proper coding practices, so that I do not accidently creating a bug by changing the event ID.

 **Assumptions**

 **Acceptance Criteria**

-* The Expense class properties should be changed to now be read-only
+* The Event class properties should be changed to now be read-only

 ###